How to build a marketplace: A quick-start guide

 • Types of online marketplaces and business models

-• Marketplace payment processing: How to choose a provider
+• Marketplace payment processing: Considerations for choosing a provider

 What is a marketplace?